Dog Bite Lawyer in Paterson, NJ | Cherny & Podolsky

 According to the New Jersey Department of Health Veterinary Public Health Animal Control Program, animal control in New Jersey is administered at the local level through certified Animal Control Officers who respond to reports of dog bites, stray dogs creating public safety risks, and animals suspected of being ill or dangerous.
 Paterson maintains its own Animal Control Division under the Public Safety Department, which responds to bite incidents throughout the city and surrounding municipalities including Haledon, North Haledon, and Totowa.

 According to the New Jersey Department of Health Animal Control Laws, under New Jersey law, any dog that bites a person must be confined and observed for a minimum of 10 days following the attack.
 Physicians are required by law to report all animal bites to the local health officer within 12 hours of treating a bite victim.
-These legal requirements underscore how seriously New Jersey treats dog bite incidents as a matter of public health and safety.
+These legal requirements show how seriously New Jersey treats dog bite incidents as a matter of public health and safety.

 High-risk areas and situations in Paterson where dog bite incidents commonly occur include: